The OB Model and Its Variables

 Group-level variables

-People’s behaviour is different in groups than when alone.
-This level includes communication patterns, leadership styles, power and politics, intergroup relations, and levels of conflict.
+People behave differently in groups than when alone.
+The group level includes communication patterns, leadership styles, power and politics, intergroup relations, and levels of conflict.

 Group variables are about the dynamics among people.
 The same teacher in two different teams produces different work.
 The same staff in different schools produces different staffroom cultures.